 Erik: Good to see you, too, old friend.

 Older Than They Think: This film introduced mainstream audiences to the character of Blink, whose power is essentially to create portals.
-Of course, this resulted in many people saying the character must've clearly been inspired by the video game Portal, even though the character Blink predates that game by over a decade.
+This resulted in many people saying the character must've been inspired by the video game Portal, even though the character Blink predates that game by over a decade.

 Making Kitty the key to sending people into the past may have been an attempt to placate the fans who were mad that Logan was sent back instead of her.
 In this case, it's something that only pleased some of the base.

 Before the movie's release, Evan Peters' portrayal Quicksilver was already being highly criticized for a) not being the same as Aaron Taylor-Johnson in Avengers: The Age of Ultron and b) his costume, which many called ridiculous.
-When the people got to see him in the actual film though, the public's opinion of him changed radically after the Kitchen Scene.
+When the people got to see him in the film, the public's opinion of him changed radically after the Pentagon kitchen scene.